master-hax/aosp-system-core/init/readme.txt

   Scheduling priority of the service process.
 This value has to be in range -20 to 19.
 Default priority is 0.
 Priority is set via setpriority().

+oom_score_adjust <value>
+   Sets the child's /proc/self/oom_score_adj to the specified value, which must range from -1000 to 1000.

 Triggers
 --------
 Triggers are strings which can be used to match certain kinds of